 By embracing ADA and AODA compliance, insurance companies can foster a more inclusive environment that caters to the diverse needs of their customer base.
 This proactive approach to accessibility will not only help organizations stay ahead of the regulatory curve but also enhance their brand reputation and build customer trust.

 Customers like to self-serve, so accessibility is a must

-The AODA serves as a catalyst for change in the insurance industry by promoting digital accessibility and inclusivity.
-By adopting the principles of AODA and implementing accessible document formats, insurance companies can ensure that their services are available to all Ontarians, regardless of their abilities.
+The ADA and AODA serve as a catalyst for change in the insurance industry by promoting digital accessibility and inclusivity.
+By adopting the principles of ADA and AODA and implementing accessible document formats, insurance companies can ensure that their services are available to all customers, regardless of their abilities.
 As society continues to embrace and rely on digital technology, they also expect the ability to self-serve wherever and whenever possible.
 It is therefore crucial for the insurance industry to prioritize digital and document accessibility and deliver an equitable experience for all customers, ultimately contributing to a more inclusive and diverse business landscape.